AngaBlue/video-heart-rate/README.md

 ISSUES:

-shape/size issues with gausian pyramid when there are an odd number of frames
+shape/size issues with gaussian pyramid when there are an odd number of frames